Research > Algorithms & Complexity Theory

 The theory group at CMS takes the widest possible view of computation.
 Not only do we study the complexity of fundamental problems from linear algebra, such as matrix multiplication, or graph theory, such as routing problems.
 But we also take at heart to expand our horizon much beyond the study of classical models.
 Building on close collaborations with Caltech’s research groups in quantum information, chemistry or biology we pursue the computational theory of physical systems: what kind of computations can a quantum system, a chemical molecule, a biological cell, or an abstract social network, perform?
 What does answering this question tell us about the underlying system?

-Fernando Brandão, Venkat Chandrasekaran, Federico Echenique, Babak Hassibi, Alexei Kitaev, John Ledyard, Katrina Ligett, Lior Patcher, John Preskill, Lulu Qian, Leonard Schulman, Joel Tropp, Chris Umans, Thomas Vidick, Adam Wierman, Erik Winfree
+Anima Anandkumar, Fernando Brandão, Venkat Chandrasekaran, Federico Echenique, Babak Hassibi, Alexei Kitaev, John Ledyard, Lior Patcher, John Preskill, Lulu Qian, Leonard Schulman, Omer Tamuz, Joel Tropp, Chris Umans, Thomas Vidick, Adam Wierman, Erik Winfree

 Recent Research Talks

 Explicit Binary Tree Codes with Polylogarithmic Size Alphabet - Leonard Schulman 6/15/18

 Number of Near-Shortest Vectors and Isolation Lemma - Rohit Gurjar 3/9/18